 A direct appeal is a challenge to the validity of a conviction or sentence.
 If you have been convicted of a crime with the potential for jail time, you have the right to a direct appeal.
-This means, if you meet the procedural requirements, the Court of Appeals for the county where you were convicted must hear your appeal and review the lower court’s decision.
+This means if you meet the procedural requirements, the Court of Appeals for the county where you were convicted must review the lower court’s decision.

 Appeals are not trials.
 Appeals require a thorough review of the trial proceedings, an in-depth understanding of case law, and superb legal writing skills.
 Harris Law Firm, LLC reviews your trial proceedings for substantive errors and files the necessary documents to challenge those errors on Appeal.
 We have represented clients in Courts of Appeal throughout Ohio and will navigate the appellate process from the filing of the Notice of Appeal through the issuance of the appellate Opinion.